SkyTradeLinks/solana-land/README.md

 ### Verifying Airspace

-In this phase, once we have verified the airspace claim, we then proceed to mint a land nft which is unique and belongs to the owner, making him the sole proprietor for airspace rights.
+In this phase, once we have verified the airspace claim, we then proceed to mint a land NFT which is unique and belongs to the owner, making him the sole proprietor for airspace rights.

-Here is an overview of the minting process, as well as the admin UI:
+Here is an overview of the minting process, as well as the admin UI (click for full recording):

 <div>
     <a href="https://www.loom.com/share/debbe058aaec409fadce8d0bb3688f64">